memfault/interrupt/_drafts/cortex-m-breakpoints.md

 dummy_function_ram: Starts at 0x20000000.
 First Instruction = 0x4802be00
 ```

-Aha, we can see `dummy_function_1` also was updated to include a breakpoint instruction, `0xbe00`.
+Woah, we can see `dummy_function_1` also was updated to include a breakpoint instruction, `0xbe00`.
 What's interesting here is this address is in the nRF52's internal flash space.
 This means to inject this breakpoint the flash page the address is in must have been reprogrammed.

 This is in fact exactly what happened.
 The SEGGER JLinkGDBServer implements a feature referred to
 in the docs as "unlimited flash breakpoints"[^11] which will patch flash regions the J-Link